Internship Advice for Employers: How to Create the Perfect Remote Internship

 Instead, offer constructive feedback pointers on how they may be able to improve certain aspects, alongside plenty of praise on where they performed well.

-Learn from the previous year
+Learn from the previous year of internship candidates

 As you continue to hire virtual interns, you may wish to evaluate what worked and where advancements could be made for the next onboarding phase.